OCA/maintainer-tools/CONTRIBUTING.md

 * Merge proposals should follow the same rules as the title of the propsal is the first line of the merge commit and the description corresponds to commit description.
-* Always put meaning full commit message: commit message should be self explanatory (long enough) including the name of the module that has been changed and the reason behind that change.
+* Always put meaningful commit messages: commit messages should be self explanatory (long enough) including the name of the module that has been changed and the reason behind that change.
 Do not use single words like "bugfix" or "improvements".
-* Avoid commits which simultaneously impacts lots of modules.
-Try to splits into different commits where impacted modules are different (It will be helpful when we are going to revert that module separately).
+* Avoid commits which simultaneously impact lots of modules.
+Try to split into different commits where impacted modules are different.
+  This is helpful if we need to revert changes on a module separately.
 * Only make a single commit per logical change set.
 Do not add commits such as "Fix pep8", "Code review" or "Add unittest" if they fix commits which are being proposed
-* Use present imperative (Fix formating, Remove unused field) avoid appending 's' to verbs: Fixes, Removes
+* Use present imperative (Fix formatting, Remove unused field) avoid appending 's' to verbs: Fixes, Removes

 ```